AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

       }
     }).draw();
 ```

+**Note:** Pie chart can have only one data series, thus JSON configuration for pie chart requires no "series" object.

 As you can see, JSON format isn't limited only by setting chart type and data, but can set container for the chart.